nseddon/bikesharing/README.md

 ## Overview of the analysis:

-The purpose of this analysis was to determine viatibility of ride sharing services in New York City.
+The purpose of this analysis was to determine viability of ride sharing services in New York City.

 ## Table of contents:
 * [Resources](#resources)